shakyav/openshift-intern-workshop/README.md

 #### Building from local directory

 When you develop your code you will need to rebuild the container image for your application.
 Our application was originally built and deployed from a git repository.
-To be able to quickly rebuild your knew changes you might want to skip the step of pushing your code to a repository and then kicking off the build.
+To be able to quickly rebuild your new changes you might want to skip the step of pushing your code to a repository and then kicking off the build.

 To do that, you can use (make sure you are in the root of the repository)